 5. Barratt Developments – Cheap UK Stock That Has Suberb Long Term Potential

-The struggles of the FTSE 100 in 2020 has left investors will plenty of ‘cheap’ stocks to ponder over.
+The struggles of the FTSE 100 in 2020 have left investors will plenty of ‘cheap’ stocks to ponder over.
 By cheap, we mean that they are potentially undervalued – and by some distance.
 After all, the downfall of many UK stocks this year has been a direct result of the pandemic.
 With this in mind, we need to look at three key metrics:

 - How was the company performing before the pandemic came to fruition?